qin-zzz/qin-zzz.github.io/resume/my_resume.md

 >
   I received my bachelor's degree in logistics engineering from the South China University of Technology in 2018.
 During my undergraduate, I developed an interest in algorithms and data science, so I chose to take courses like data mining and did a project related to text mining.
 After that, I've been working as a supply chain planner and a forecast analyst at TP-LINK and DJI seperately.
 Now I'm an algorithm engineer at a startup.
 >
-  I have experience in applying machine learning and statistical methods to specific problems and currently I'm learning about optimization and simulation as well.
+  I have experience in applying machine learning and statistical methods to specific problems and currently, I'm learning about optimization and simulation as well.

   **I'm looking for a Ph.D position to further study on decision making under uncertainty or subjects related to it, please reach me if you have any suggetions.
 Thanks!**
 {:.lead}